Water-Melon/Melang/docs/lib/sys.md

 - `cmd` - shell command string.
 If `cmd` is `nil`, this function will return a list of running commands.
 - `bufsize` - the limit size of the command output. if `<0` or omitted, it means no limitation.
 - `pid` - is an output argument.
 After this function returned, the child process id will be given in this variable.
+- `user` - the user of the child process.
+It is optional.
+- `group` - the group of the child process.
+It is optional, and if it is omitted and `user` is given, then the group of the child process will be identical with `user`.

 Return value: